 Anya Achtenberg is author of the novel Blue Earth and novella The Stories of Devil-Girl (both, Modern History Press); and poetry books, The Stone of Language (West End Press); and I Know What the Small Girl Knew (Holy Cow!
 Press).
 Her poetry awards include first prizes from Southern Poetry Review and Another Chicago Magazine; her fiction has received awards from Coppola’s Zoetrope: All-Story, New Letters, the Raymond Carver Story Contest, the Minnesota State Arts Board, and others.
 Anya is working to complete History Artist, a novel centering in a Cambodian woman born at the moment the U.S. bombing began.
 She teaches creative writing workshops around the U.S. and online, and is a manuscript consultant.
-Current projects include a poetry chapbook, Matadors at the Crossing; a book on her multi-genre Writing for Social Change workshops; essays on the relationship between trauma and narration; and nonfiction essays on Cuba.
+Current projects include a poetry chapbook, Matadors at the Crossing; a book on her multi-genre Writing for Social Change workshops; essays on the relationship between trauma and narration; and nonfiction work on Cuba.
 Anya organizes arts-focused and multicultural journeys to Cuba.

-Along with her numerous fiction and memoir workshops, she developed and teaches a series of multi-genre workshops on Writing for Social Change (Re-Dream a Just World; Place and Exile/Borders and Crossings; and Yearning and Justice: Writing the Unlived Life), which she has started writing into a movable workshop; these focus on reframing and recontextualizing the craft and concepts of creative writing, and she has taught them in many settings around the country, including conferences on overcoming racism.
+Along with her numerous fiction and memoir workshops, she developed and teaches a series of multi-genre workshops on Writing for Social Change (Re-Dream a Just World; Place and Exile/Borders and Crossings; and Yearning and Justice: Writing the Unlived Life; Writing IS/AS Resistance), which she has started writing into a movable workshop; these focus on reframing and recontextualizing the craft and concepts of creative writing, and she has taught them in many settings around the country, including conferences on overcoming racism.
 She continues to do workshops and classes as a visiting writer to various colleges and universities, and develop new courses and workshops.
 She has read and performed her work widely.